DEFI-COLaF/COLaF-website/content/en/authors/fund-inria/_index.md

 ---
 # Display name
-title: Benoît Sagot
+title: Inria

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
-role: Senior Researcher
+role: National Research Organization

 # Organizations/Affiliations to show in About widget
 organizations: